GadgetAngel/Klipperbackup_Mosquito_Broker/README.md

-# Klipper backup of My Different 3D Printer Control Web Pages
+## Klipper Backup of My Different 3D Printers Control Web Pages

 I wanted a way to control the Tasmota power modules on my 3D printers and a way to access different URL addresses that help me configure the corresponding printer.